Skip to contents

 Description

-The dataset is an sf data frame with 662 rows and 143 columns, and no missing data.
+The dataset is an sf POINT data frame (EPSG 4326) with 662 rows and 143 columns, and no missing data.
 The first 10 records and all columns but geometry are shown below.

 plantae |>